What is this feature for?

 Consulting and coaching

-Transform an assessment into concrete recommendations that are useful for the client and actionable for the candidate.
+Transform an assessment into concrete recommendations, useful for the client and actionable for the candidate.

 FAQ

-No. The feature is used to prepare and structure the discussion, not to make the decision for the recruiter.
+No. The feature is used to prepare and structure the discussion, not to make decisions on behalf of the recruiter.

 Is potential a single score?

-The approach is rather to provide a structured reading and actionable benchmarks.
+The logic is rather to provide a structured overview and actionable insights.
 If an indicator exists according to your configuration, it should always be interpreted taking the context into account.

 When should it be used in the process?

-Ideally, after an initial review of the profile, to guide the interview, refine the shortlist, or prepare for onboarding.
+Ideally after an initial profile review, to guide the interview, refine the shortlist, or prepare for onboarding.

 Is it useful after hiring?

 Yes.
-The elements related to success factors and points of attention can be used for onboarding and follow-up.
+Elements related to success conditions and points of attention can be used for onboarding and follow-up.

-Do you want to better understand what a profile can succeed at, and under what conditions?
+Would you like to better understand what a profile can succeed at, and under what conditions?

 Request a Trimoji demo